openhab/openhab-docs/configuration/rules-dsl.md

 **Beware:**
 In most cases, a rule with a trigger of `received update` will fire following the command `sendCommand` as:
 - openHAB auto-updates the status of Items for which the item definition does not contain `autoupdate="false"`
-- the Thing sends an status update to the Item.
+- the Thing sends a status update to the Item.

 Besides the specific manipulator command methods `MyItem.sendCommand(<new_state>)` and `MyItem.postUpdate(<new_state>)`, generic manipulators in the form of `sendCommand(MyItem, <new_state>)` and `postUpdate(MyItem, <new_state>)` are available.
 The specific versions is normally recommended.